 Seasonal Skylight Inspection Guide

-Conducting thorough skylight inspections twice a year — ideally in spring and fall — helps Pittsburgh homeowners identify potential problems before they turn into problems needing expensive repairs.
+Conducting thorough skylight inspections twice a year — ideally in spring and fall — helps Pittsburgh homeowners identify potential problems before they turn into expensive repairs.
+Annual preventative maintenance plans cost $100–$300 per year, making them an affordable alternative to major repair work.
 During spring inspections, carefully check the skylight’s exterior flashing and seals to prepare for winter.
 Look for cracked caulking, separated flashing, or any gaps where water might enter.
 From inside, examine the ceiling around your skylight for water stains, peeling paint, or discoloration that might indicate leaks.

 Fall inspections should focus on clearing debris that Pittsburgh’s abundant trees deposit on roofs.
 Check that drainage channels remain clear to prevent water from backing up onto the roof and seeping in around the skylight.
 Examine the skylight glass for cracks or chips that could become worse in cold weather and verify that interior condensation channels remain unobstructed.

 The frame and glass require equal attention during inspections.
 Check the frame for warping, rot (in wooden frames), or corrosion (in metal ones).
-Examine glass seals for signs of failure, like fogging between panes or visible gaps in weatherstripping.
-Addressing these issues as soon as possible helps extend your skylight’s lifespan while preventing water damage to your home.
+Examine glass seals for signs of failure, like fogging between panes or visible gaps in weather-stripping.
+Addressing these issues promptly helps extend your skylight’s lifespan while preventing water damage to your home.

 Professional vs. DIY Cleaning Techniques

-Keeping your skylight clean enhances natural light and helps identify potential problems before they become worse.
-When you regularly clean the skylights, you’re actively handling unique challenges from industrial residue and seasonal pollen that can accumulate on skylight surfaces.
+Keeping your skylight clean enhances natural light and helps identify potential problems before they worsen.
+Regular cleaning handles unique challenges from industrial residue and seasonal pollen that can accumulate on skylight surfaces.

 However, certain situations require professionals to take over.
+Professional cleaning services cost $10–$40 per skylight, making them a cost-effective alternative to dangerous DIY attempts.
 Call a qualified roofing contractor when you notice water stains spreading around the skylight from the interior, visible damage to flashing, warped frames, or persistent fogging between glass panes.
 Professionals have specialized equipment for safely accessing steep Pittsburgh roofs and can identify underlying problems that basic cleaning won’t resolve.

 Preventing and Addressing Skylight Leaks